jtnystrom/Discount/README.md

 Discount can run locally on your laptop, on a cluster, or on cloud platforms that support Spark (tested on AWS EMR and Google Cloud Dataproc).

+If you installed from BioConda, you can simply run `discount.sh`.

-To run locally, download the Spark distribution (3.1.0 or later) (http://spark.apache.org).
+For a manual installation, download the Spark distribution (3.1.0 or later) (http://spark.apache.org).
 Scripts to run Discount are provided for macOS and Linux.
 To run locally, edit the file `discount.sh` and set the path to your unpacked Spark distribution).
 This will be the script used to run Discount.
 Other critical settings can also be changed in this file.
 It is very helpful to point `LOCAL_DIR` to a fast drive, such as an SSD.